somaproject/acqboard/docs/hardware/hardware.rst

 Galvanic Isolation
 --------------------
-(see :ref:`isolation_schematic`)

-To isolate ground current flow, we use the :part:`IL715-3` (:desig:`U14`) and :part:`IL716-3` high-speed galvanic isolation ICs :bibcite:`NVE_High-Speed_2009` to bridge the analog-digital domain.
+To isolate ground current flow, we use the :part:`IL715-3` (:desig:`U14`) and :part:`IL716-3` high-speed galvanic isolation ICs :bibcite:`nve_il715_2009` to bridge the analog-digital domain (figure :latex:`ref{isolation_schematic}`).

 FPGA
 ----
-(see :ref:`fpga_scheamtic`)

 The Xilinx Spartan-3 VQ100 :part:`XC3s200-4Q100: :desig:`U4`
-(:bibcite:`xilinx_spartan-3_2009`) performs all the control, signal processing, and communication tasks on the Acquisition Board.
+(:bibcite:`xilinx_spartan-3_2009`) performs all the control, signal processing, and communication tasks on the Acquisition Board (figure :latex:`ref{fpga_scheamtic}`) .
 The FPGA is driven by a single 36 MHz digital oscillator.

 The primary bitstream is contained within a :part:`XCFS01` Platform Flash EEPROM.
-Both the Spartan-3 and the Platform Flash EEPROM are connected to the primary JTAG chain.

-To power the FPGA we take the input 5V and convert it to the 3.3 V for IO, the 2.5V aux level, and the 1.2 V core.
+Both the Spartan-3 and the Platform Flash EEPROM are connected to the primary JTAG chain (figure :latex:`ref{fpgapower_scheamtic}`).
+To power the FPGA we take the input 5V and convert it to the 3.3 V for IO, the 2.5V aux level, and the 1.2 V core

-(see :ref:`fpgapower_scheamtic`)

 Optical Interface
 ------------------